thienan11/MappingForSocialJustice/README.md

 ## Overview

+The main focus right now is applying a layer of security to videos by adding protective face blurring.
-The face_blurring directory contains scripts for applying face blurring to images or videos.
+- The face_blurring directory contains scripts for applying face blurring to images or videos.
 There are two models being used, RetinaFace and YOLOv8.

 ## Requirements